 - Consider all information concerning Crombie business to be confidential, except information that has been disclosed to the public (as through a media release, report or information circular). - Remember, Crombie's confidential information belongs to Crombie, even information you create during your employment.
-Do not use it for personal gain, even if you leave the company. - Use care when using social media, e-mailing/faxing information, or speaking about Crombie business in public (e.g., in restaurants, elevators or planes).
+Do not use it for personal gain, even if you leave the organization. - Use care when using social media, emailing/faxing information, or speaking about Crombie business in public (e.g., in restaurants, elevators or planes).
 You may inadvertently divulge something confidential. - Only share confidential information with colleagues when required for business purposes (e.g., when planning or negotiating an acquisition, disposition or joint venture).
 Never share it with friends or relatives. - Securely store documents containing confidential information (i.e., in a locked office or cabinet).
 Never leave them unattended.
 Secure electronic information through proper filing and use of passwords.
-Do not leave computers or electronic devices unlocked and/or unattended. - Use shredders to destroy hard copies of confidential information that will not be stored. - Do not leave visitors alone in offices containing confidential information.
+Do not leave computers or electronic devices unlocked and/or unattended.
+Ensure to use the locked print feature when printing/photocopying sensitive materials and do not leave confidential information at the printer. - Use shredders to destroy hard copies of confidential information that will not be stored.